realpython/interview-questions/parsing-data/readme.md

 ### One last thing ...

 One thing to keep in mind is the nature of the `pop()` method.
-It's destructive, so it alters the original list, `parsed_data`, removing the headers permanently with the `get_min_difference()` function.
+It's destructive, so it alters the original list, `parsed_data`, removing the headers permanently within the `get_min_difference()` function.
 What are the ramifications of this?

 Let's test it out.